 FS: What has been your main focus in designing this work?
 Especially what did you want to achieve?

 DF: I focused on creating versatile technology, which is used everyday in our life.
 I had to create something, which has meaning.
 I had to create something that can support me financially while I design more unique and innovative devices.
-I just wanted to write my own story in life and the eClip is just the first chapter.
+There was a problem with USB flash drives at that time which were not multifunctional, so I made it happen.

 FS: What are your future plans for this award winning design?